-I’ve been wanting to make an insect hotel since I discovered several of them at the Denver Botanic Gardens last year.
+I discovered my first insect hotel at the Denver Botanic Gardens in 2018.
+Since then, I’ve been enamored with them.
 Not only do insect hotels provide a bit of garden whimsey, but they attract solitary native bees, wasps, and other beneficial insects desperately needed for pollination.

 Pollinators are on the decline for various reasons—mostly due to habitat loss.
 Without pollinators, we may as well call it a day.
 Pollinators are essential to the creation and maintenance of the earth’s ecosystem.
 Eighty to ninety percent of all flowering plants need pollinators.
 Pollinators are responsible for 1 out of every 3 bites of food we eat.

-This is not fake news, y’all.
+This is not fake news.
 Take a look at this crop list from the University of Arkansas Research and Extension Office.